 - 1. Select OpenStack > Monitoring Session. - 2.
 Click New.
 The Monitoring Sessions page is displayed. - 3.
 Create a new session.
-Refer to Creating a New Session on page 71. - 4.
+Refer to Creating a New Session. - 4.
 From Maps, drag and drop a new map template to the workspace. - 5.
 Click on the map, then click details.
-Refer to Figure 25: Map Details on page 78.

-Figure 25: Map Details
+Figure 5: Map Details

-The map rules quick view is displayed as shown in Figure 26: Creating a New Map.
+The map rules quick view is displayed as shown in Figure 6: Creating a New Map.